Genital electrolysis

 Timescale for genital electrolysis

-The complete growth cycle of genital hair is approximately six months.
-During the growth cycle approximately seventy percent of genital hair will be in the resting (telogen) phase at the time of the first treatment.
+The complete growth cycle of genital hair is spread over many months.
+During the growth cycle a significant percentage of genital hair will be in the resting (telogen) phase at the time of the first treatment.
 Hair which is resting may be visible, but will not be connected to the papilla.
-This hair is not suitable for treatment.
+Depending upon the modality this hair may not suitable for treatment.
 We request that you shave the area four days before each treatment which ensures that all visible hair will be in the anagen growth phase.

-As a guide, it is likely that at least 8 or more treatment sessions will be needed after the first pass clearance has been made, and that you plan to complete treatment eight weeks before surgery.
-This ensures that the process has been completed and that your skin is in the best possible condition for surgery.
+Plan to complete the treatment eight weeks before your date for surgery, which ensures that the process has been completed and that your skin is in the best possible condition for surgery.

 Treatment plan